-A quorum for the transaction of business at any meeting of members shall be fifty members present, in person or online, and entitled to vote thereat.
+A quorum for the transaction of business at any meeting of members shall be fifty (50) members present, in person or online, and entitled to vote thereat.

-5.11 Nomination Process

-6.12

-The Elections Committee shall solicit and receive nominations for Officers and Directors-at-Large.

-Any Full Member may be a candidate for a position of director, and for only one(1) officer position.

-Nominations shall be received by the Elections Committee at least thirty (30) calendar days before the Annual Meeting.

-The list of nominees must be available to members by the first day of May.

-The chair of the Elections Committee will present a slate of candidates for all position sat the Annual General Meeting and solicit further nominations from the assembly for each Officer position and for the positions of Director-at-Large.
-Candidates nominated at the AGM will agree to be nominated by signing an authorized form and by submitting the names of ten (10) full members present endorsing the nomination.
+6.11 Election of the Board of Directors

+All vacant Board positions, including the offices of President, Vice President, Treasurer and Secretary, shall be filled through elections held at the AGMs of members.

+The Election procedures to be followed shall be outlined in the RTAM Policy Manual.

-5.12 Votes to Governother than
+6.12 Votes to Govern Matters other than Elections

-At any meeting of members, every question, unless otherwise required by the Articles or Bylaws, or by bylaw, shall be determined by the majority of votes cast on the question by those in attendance.
-The chair of the meeting shall be entitled to vote only in the case of a tie vote.
+At any meeting of members, every question, unless otherwise required by the Articles or Bylaws, shall be determined by the majority of votes cast on the question by those in attendance.
+The Chairperson of the meeting shall be the deciding vote in the event of a tie .
+In the event the Chairperson of the meeting is not an RTAM member, the President shall be the deciding vote in the event of a tie.

-5.13 Show of Handsother than
+6.13 Show of Hands on Matters other than Elections

 Subject to the provisions of the Act, any question at a meeting of members shall be decided by a show of hands, unless a secret ballot thereon is required or demanded as herein after provided.
 Upon a show of hands, every person who is present and entitled to vote shall have only one vote.
 Whenever a show of hands shall have been taken upon a question, unless a ballot thereon is so required or demanded, a declaration by the chair of the meeting that the vote upon the question has been carried, or carried by a particular majority, or not carried, and an entry to that effect in the minutes of the meeting shall be prima facie evidence of the fact, without proof of the number or proportion of the votes recorded in favour of, or against, any resolution or other proceeding in respect of the said question, and the result of the vote so taken shall be the decision of the members upon the question.